mech/Learning-Notes/FrontEnd/JavaScript/React/GraphQL.md

 ## Resolvers

+Resolvers are like REST controller.
+They resolve your data fields.
+It is way more **composable** than controller which is more isolated and one time only.
+Resolvers do 1 thing, but they are aware of things that happen before them and can set things up after them.

 * Resolve functions are like little routers.
 * Each field in the query corresponds to a resolve() function
 * ALL resolvers are called.
 Query is traversed field by field, executing "resolves" for each field.